hzmsh/DynamicProgramming/README.md

 Hi,

-   I have stored my code of Dyanmic programming vs Recursion for a list of problems.
+   I have stored here my code in Dyanmic programming and Recursion for a list of problems.

    Have Fun!